MikkelGraugaard/Portfolio/README.md

 **Including**
   - Scraping Reddit and Twitter with API's
-  - Transforming unstructured data to structured
+  - Transforming half a million rows of unstructured data to structured
   - Feature engineering with the use of natural language processing
   - Classifying stock movements using, but not limited to:
     - Random Forest